jitokj/Smart-Toll/Docs/README.md

    $ npm start
 10. Open a browser window.
 Go to https://localhost:3000
 11. Copy individual addresses from 'Geth Account Details.txt' file and use the Dapp features.
-12. Unlock respective accounts in geth console window using passwords given in the text file, when using 'Buy Tokens', 'Pay Toll', 'Withdraw Tokens' functions.
+12. Unlock respective accounts (giving the account details like in below example) in geth console window using passwords given in the text file, when using 'Buy Tokens', 'Pay Toll', 'Withdraw Tokens' functions.
    $ personal.unlockAccount(eth.accounts[1])
 13. To exit the project, stop the mining process in geth console window.
 Then give CTRL+C in other terminal windows to exit.
    $ miner.stop()